 Monthly Rabbinic Perspective

-Reprinted from the May/June 2013 AJ Newsletter
+Reprinted from the December 2013/January 2014 AJ Newsletter

 You can read or download PDFs of Rabbinic Perspectives from previous issues of the AJ Newsletter by clicking on Perspective Archives at the right.
 The Rabbinic Perspective below is also available there in PDF format.